Tia-Clair Toomey: Personal life

 Toomey met her husband and coach, Shane Orr, while she was still in high school and they were both participating in a local triathlon event in Weipa, later introduced to each other at a fishing competition.
 They married in 2017.
 Toomey announced her pregnancy in December 2022, and that she would not compete in the 2023 Games.
-Her daughter Willow was born on 9 May 2023.
+Her daughter Willow was born on 9 May 2023, and her son Koda in May 2026.

 Toomey and Orr owned a gym in Gladstone, which they sold in early 2019 after they moved to Cookeville, Tennessee in early October 2018 to train at Rich Froning's gym CrossFit Mayhem.
 Multiple CrossFit Games male champion, Mat Fraser, then trained with them in Cookeville and Shane coached both of them in preparation for the 2019 and 2020 CrossFit Games.
 She moved in 2021 to East Nashville, Tennessee used as a base for PRVN Fitness training camp where her husband is head coach.

 She appeared in a Super Bowl LV commercial along with fellow CrossFitter Josh Bridges.

 On April 16, 2025, Toomey announced in a YouTube video that she would be stepping away from the sport of CrossFit after competing in the Torian Pro in May 2025.